freeseek/mochawdl/README.md

 * Due to high sequence divergence between HLA class I and class II genes in the MHC ([Norman et al. 2017](http://doi.org/10.1101/gr.213538.116)), heterozygous variants in the MHC region show unusual degrees of allelic imbalance.
 To avoid false positive mosaic chromosomal alterations we mask the ~6Mbp segment between rs9468147 and rs9366822 on chromosome 6.
 We further mask a ~1Mbp KIR region between rs4806703 and rs34679212 on chromosome 19
 * Due to residual correlation between the BAF and LRR, observed both for Illumina arrays ([Oosting et al\.
 2007](http://doi.org/10.1101/gr.5686107) and [Staaf et al\.
 2008](http://doi.org/10.1186/1471-2105-9-409)) and Affymetrix arrays ([Mayrhofer et al\.
 2016](http://doi.org/10.1038/srep36158)), MoChA performs a BAF correction by regressing BAF values against LRR values.
 This improves detection of mosaic chromosomal alterations at low cell fractions.
 However, for this correction to be effective, batches need to include 100s of samples
 * While Illumina internally computes BAF and LRR and stores these values in the GTC files, we instead recompute these values from normalized intensities and genotype cluster centers following the method first described by Illumina in [Peiffer et al\.
 2006](http://doi.org/10.1101/gr.5402306) but we do non truncate the BAF values between 0 and 1 like Illumina does.
 This allows to better estimate the residual correlation between the BAF and the LRR for homozygous calls
-* SHAPEIT4 does not have an option to disable imputation of missing target genotypes, like Eagle does.
+* SHAPEIT5 does not have an option to disable imputation of missing target genotypes.
 This is problematic as homozygous variants improperly imputed as heterozygous can be interpreted as huge BAF imbalances.
-To overcome this limitation of SHAPEIT4, we use BCFtools annotate to import the genotypes back in the target VCF using the **\--columns -FMT/GT** option to replace only existing unphased genotype values without modifying missing genotypes
+To overcome this limitation of SHAPEIT5, we use BCFtools annotate to import the genotypes back in the target VCF using the **\--columns -FMT/GT** option to replace only existing unphased genotype values without modifying missing genotypes
-* SHAPEIT4 is used to phase genotypes across genome windows with overlapping ends.
+* SHAPEIT5 is used to phase genotypes across genome windows with overlapping ends.
 To avoid phase switch errors across windows which would negatively affect the ability to detect large mosaic chromosomal alterations at low cell fractions, we use BCFtools concat with the option **\--ligate** to ligate phased VCFs by matching phase at phased haplotypes over overlapping windows
 * Genotype data is transmitted across tasks in binary VCF format (BCF) rather than plain text VCF format as this is much more efficient to process especially for many samples.
 The relationship between BCF and VCF is similar to the one between BAM and SAM.
 The whole pipeline, both for Illumina and Affymetrix data, can completely avoid any intermediate conversion to non-binary format, providing significant time and cost savings (though notice that in **txt** mode the data provided by the user is not in binary format)
 * Many large biobanks perform their genotyping across a span of several years.
 This causes sometimes to have to switch from one DNA microarray version to a newer version of the same DNA microarray (e.g\. the Global Screening Array v1.0 vs\. the Global Screening Array v2.0).
 While it is not possible to process samples on different arrays in the same batch, the batched design of the pipeline allows to include samples on separate arrays in the same workflow as long as they are assigned to different batches.
 One small drawback is that, when the whole cohort is phased across batches, only variants that are shared across all batches will be phased.
 Therefore we recommend to only process samples genotyped on the same array or on fairly similar arrays.
 As an example, we absolutely recommend to not process samples from the Global Screening Array and the Multi-Ethnic Global Array in the same workflow, although the user will not be prevented from doing so
 * The pipeline is designed to be minimalistic and require the user to provide the minimal amount of information necessary to run